Supporting with fundraising updates

 Trust For London

 Trust For London are the largest independent charitable foundation funding work which tackles poverty and inequality in the capital.
-The deadline is the 5th June.
 There is no minimum or maximum size of grant and the amount you request should be the amount you need.
 However, the average grant will be around £80,000 in total

 We will try our best to keep this page as up to date as possible, however please note that for the most up to date funding news please refer to multiple news channels (like our newsletter).